 You asked Codex to “refactor the billing module.”
 It returns a PR touching 50 files and 1,500 lines.
-The diff is plausible — every change is defensible — but nobody on your team will review 1,500 lines of agent-written code.
-The PR sits open for a week, conflicts with main, and eventually gets closed with “let’s break this up.”
+Every change is individually defensible, but nobody on your team will review 1,500 lines of agent-written code.
+The PR sits open for a week, conflicts with main, and gets closed with “let’s break this up.”

-Large PRs from Codex aren’t a model problem.
+Oversize PRs aren’t a model defect.
 They’re a scope problem: the task description authorized everything Codex touched.
-The fix is bounding diff size at three layers: the prompt (one concern per task), AGENTS.md (per-PR budget), and the verifier (CI gate that fails over-large diffs).
+The durable fix bounds diff size at three layers — the prompt (one concern per task), AGENTS.md (a written per-PR budget), and CI (a gate that fails over-large diffs).

 Common causes